W5DMH/CommStatXR/Readme.md

 <b>in a terminal type : python3 -m pip install --upgrade pip </b>
 when the above command completes, make sure you are in the commstatx folder and then : <br>

+Download the archive into home/pi, to unarchive the file:
+<b>type: tar -xvf commstatxR.tar.gz </b><br>

-Download the archive into home/pi, unarchive it and it will create the folder "commstatx", go into that folder and run install.py
+and it will create the folder "commstatx", go into that folder and run install.py
-<b>type: Python3 install.py </b>
+<b>type: python3 install.py </b><br>

 After a successful install (this installs all of the necessary Python modules)